Escape to the countryside of South Western France

 Apple and Walnut Cake

-Of all the fruits that feature most in my life, the humble apple seems to be there again and again.
-Perhaps the earliest memory was sneaking a bite from a crisp Granny Smith apple my grandmother had cored and hung around my brother’s neck as a teething aid.
-Being a substantial few years his senior, I set upon a skillful demonstration of the task at hand; square milk teeth baring down upon its curved milky white flesh; successfully rendering an impressive bite in the fabled forbidden fruit.
+Of all the fruits that feature most in my life, the humble apple appears again and again.
+Perhaps my earliest memory is sneaking a bite from a crisp Granny Smith apple my grandmother had cored and hung around my brother’s neck as a teething aid.
+Being a full two and a half years his senior, I set upon a skilful demonstration of the task at hand—square milk teeth bearing down on its curved, milky-white flesh—successfully claiming an impressive bite of the fabled forbidden fruit.

-I also remember the panic that ensued after I’d strategically left the room; my grandmother frantically trying to dislodge the mysteriously absent chunk from his gummy grimace.
+Tart, tangy juice filled my mouth, leaving an indelible imprint of the first bite, while its pure lemony aroma enveloped us.
+I also remember the panic that ensued after I had strategically left the room—my grandmother frantically trying to dislodge the mysteriously absent chunk from my brother’s gummy grimace.

-Years later, it was to be apples that adorned my wedding table one warm March day when I wed the son of an orchardist and celebrated in a white marquee south of Sydney, amidst autumn fields of blushing Pink Ladies.
-And, it was this same orchardist’s son that took me and our three children hiking on the slopes of the Tian Shan mountains in Kazakhstan, where the oldest known species of apple, Malus Sieversii, hugs the rocky slopes along the ancient Great Silk Road.
+Years later, it was apples that adorned my wedding table one warm March day when I wed the son of an orchardist and celebrated in a white marquee south of Sydney, amidst autumn fields of blushing Pink Ladies.
+And it was this same orchardist’s son who took me and our three children hiking on the slopes of the Tian Shan mountains in Kazakhstan, where the oldest known species of apple, Malus sieversii, clings to the rocky slopes along the ancient Silk Road.

 Apples are something the Kazakhs hold dear.
-The former capital, Almaty, or Alma-Ata in Kazakh, means ‘father of apples’ and in true Central Asian style, you’ll find gaudy red statues and gilded apples all over the city.
-Although the Kazakhs were always convinced of their rightful claim, the fatherland of apples was only given true paternal legitimacy in 2010, when an Italian research team sequenced the complete genome, proving once and for all that Malus Sieversii was indeed the original apple from which today’s 3000 known varieties have sprung.
+The former capital, Almaty—Alma-Ata in Kazakh—means “father of apples,” and in true Central Asian style, you’ll find gaudy red statues and gilded apples scattered across the city.
+Though the Kazakhs had always been convinced of their rightful claim, the fatherland of apples was only granted true legitimacy in 2010, when an Italian research team sequenced the complete genome, proving once and for all that Malus sieversii was the original ancestor of today’s 3,000 known varieties.

-As with any good story, it wasn’t without a little help from a few camels, some wandering salesmen and a marauding emperor or two.
-Portable and nutritious, it was the perfect fast food for merchants traveling the Silk Road.
-Discarded apple cores produced other wild apples along the way, which in turn were spread by birds, camels, and horses.
-With the help of Alexander the Great, it traveled from Persia to Greece, where they discovered how to graft new varieties.
-The Greeks then introduced the apple to the Romans, and with a little assistance from the vikings, it spread.
+Like any good story, this one wasn’t without a little help—from camels, wandering traders, and a marauding emperor or two.
+Portable and nutritious, apples were the perfect fast food for merchants traveling the Silk Road.
+Discarded apple cores gave rise to wild apple trees along the route, their seeds spread by birds, camels, and horses.
+With the help of Alexander the Great, the apple made its way from Persia to Greece, where grafting techniques allowed new varieties to flourish.
+The Greeks introduced apples to the Romans, and with a little help from the Vikings, they spread.
 And spread.
-The truth is, if apple pie is the yardstick for measuring national authenticity in the US, there’s a little more Kazakh in every American than Don McLean might have realised.
+The truth is, if apple pie is the benchmark for national identity in the U.S., there’s a little more Kazakh in every American than Don McLean might have realised.

-My husband and I moved to Almaty in 2014, although my stay was more sporadic than his.
-I split my time between visits to the children at boarding school in the UK and later, our house in France; to camp amidst the rubble of renovation and ambitiously steer it towards completion.
+My husband and I moved to Almaty in 2014, though my stays were more sporadic than his.
+I split my time between visits to the children at boarding school in the UK and, later, our house in France—camping there amidst the rubble of renovation, ambitiously steering it toward completion.

 It’s been just over two years since we purchased our petit chateau in South Western France.
 Although we didn’t realise it at the time, the garden included a rather modest abandoned orchard in the bottom field, somewhat unsurprisingly, solely dedicated to apples.
 Like me, they came to France via Kazakhstan, but sadly, their gnarled branches bare no record of their heirloom varieties, though they seem to be a decisive mixture of eating and cooking apples.